iomete/iom-docs/blog/2022-09-21-new-features.md

 ## New single domain for IOMETE console

-The console became easier to access through one single domain at [app.iomete.com](https://app.iomete.com/signin).
-The old _\<account_number\>.iomete.com_ domains have been removed.
+The console became easier to access through one single domain at.
+The old _\<account_number>.iomete.com_ domains have been removed.
 Use your 12-digit account number to sign in.

 ![sign in to your IOMETE account through one single domain at app.iomete.com](/img/blog/2022-09-21-new-features/iomete-signin.jpeg "sign in to your IOMETE account through one single domain at app.iomete.com
 ")